-- Food hygiene and handwashing should be an important part of every session, especially your first session - Kitchen safety is essential.
-Before you start and during the programme ensure you highlight potential risks to your group and how they can cook safely - Ensure children are appropriately supervised to prevent accidents - Choose dishes and cooking equipment appropriately depending on the age group and ability of your group - Choose recipes that are affordable and suitable for the type of group - Consider the religious and cultural preferences of your group https://www.bda.uk.com/food-health/lets-get-cooking/recipes.html
+- Food hygiene and handwashing should be an important part of every session, especially your first session. - Kitchen safety is essential.
+Before you start and during the programme ensure you highlight potential risks to your group and how they can cook safely. - Ensure children are appropriately supervised to prevent accidents. - Choose recipes and cooking equipment appropriate to the age and ability of your group. - Choose recipes that are affordable and suitable for the type of group. - Consider the religious and cultural preferences of your group.